appotry/docker-hexo/README.md

 ## Getting Started

-Create a new blog container, substitute *domain.com* for your domain and specify your blog location with -v target:/app:
+Create a new blog container, substitute *domain.com* for your domain and specify your blog location with -v target:/app, specify your git user and email address (for deployment):

 ```
 docker create --name=hexo-domain.com \
 -e HEXO_SERVER_PORT=4000 \
+-e GIT_USER="Your Name" \
+-e GIT_EMAIL="your.email@domain.tld" \
 -v /blog/domain.com:/app \
 -p 4000:4000 \
 spurin/hexo